 Now that I have my Personal Mission Statement, what do I do next?

-There is no point in spending all of the time and mental or emotional energy required to develop a personal mission statement if you then discard it and go on with life as before.
+There is no point in spending all of the time and mental or emotional energy required to develop a mission statement only to discard it and go on with life as before.
 Hopefully, you wouldn’t want to!

 Read it every day.
 Or even better – read it several times a day.
 Create a ritual for it.

 Meditate upon it.
 Take a comfortable position.
 Clear your mind.
 Breathe deeply.
 Let it be just you and the words of the mission statement inside your head.

 Listen to it.
 Record your personal mission statement and listen to it any time and any place you want.